 I think everyone in Arkansas has spent at least one-weekend swimming and boating at a lake.
 We have so many pristine lakes, why wouldn't you?
 Many of them offer free (or really cheap) swimming alongside fishing, hiking and just enjoying Arkansas.

 01 of 10

 Everyone in Arkansas probably has memories of Lake Ouachita.
 Swimming, boating, camping, hiking, biking and any other outdoor recreation you can think of can be done at Lake Ouachita.
-This 40,000 acre lake has more 200 islands, limited shore development and 975 miles of shoreline surrounded by the Ouachita National Forest.
+This 40,000-acre lake has more 200 islands, limited shore development and 975 miles of shoreline surrounded by the Ouachita National Forest.
 It's the largest lake located entirely within Arkansas, It's also one of the cleanest lakes in the US, and is considered a "Diamond Lake."
 Underwater visibility in Lake Ouachita can range from 6 to 30 feet.
-There are 10 buoyed off designated swimming beachs around Lake Ouachita.
+There are 10 buoyed off designated swimming beaches around Lake Ouachita.
 They also have five playground areas.
 Lake Ouachita is located near Hot Springs (Google map), about two hours from Little Rock.

 02 of 10

 Greers Ferry is another popular lake and is also one of the cleanest lakes in the nation.
 It has over 31,000 acres of water and 276 miles of scenic shoreline.
 One of the most popular of the beaches at Greer's Ferry Lake is "Sandy Beach."
 It has real sand is the home to the annual Cardboard Boat Races.
 Another popular site is Dam Site park which has fun rock structures for kids to jump off of.
 Greers Ferry is located near Heber Springs (Google Map), about an hour and a half from Little Rock.
 There are vehicle fees to use some parts of Greers Ferry.